· Subodh Gupta · Cloud Computing

 - Replace placeholders like

-, etc., with your actual values. - Use
+INSTANCE_NAME,ZONE, etc., with your actual values. - Use

-command to see more options and detailed usage. - Refer to the official Google Cloud documentation for the most up-to-date information and advanced configurations.
+--helpafter anygcloud computecommand to see more options and detailed usage. - Refer to the official Google Cloud documentation for the most up-to-date information and advanced configurations.

 - Consider using Infrastructure as Code (IaC) tools like Terraform or Deployment Manager for managing your GCP resources at scale.

 This cheatsheet provides a starting point for working with Compute Engine.
-Explore the gcloud compute
+Explore the gcloud compute command-line official documentation for more advanced features and options.